What exactly is mesothelioma?

 What is the cause of mesothelioma?

-The only cause of mesothelioma cancer is the prolonged exposure to asbestos.
+The main cause of mesothelioma cancer is prolonged exposure to asbestos.
 In some rare instances, victims may get mesothelioma after being exposed for only a short period.
 The majority of mesothelioma victims get the disease by inhaling or ingesting asbestos fibers at the workplace.